swiney/portfolio/_projects/02-procedural-animation.md

 # Procedural Animation
 {: .heading-accent }
 ------------
-Much later, I rigged the model for the purposes of procedurally animating it in Unity for a showcase in Tokyo.
+Much later, I rigged the model to procedurally animate it in Unity for a showcase in Tokyo.

 The spider uses no animated frames for its movement.
-Instead, all movement is driven by code — Procedural Animation — and the full logic all lives in 1 script, which I'll provide here in its entirety:
+Instead, all movement is driven by code — Procedural Animation — and all of the logic lives in one script, which I'll provide here in its entirety:
 ```csharp

 using System;